Menu

 Get The Facts On Fertility

 Before assuming something must be wrong, understand what’s considered “normal.”
 Within one year of regular sexual intercourse without contraception, 85% of couples will get pregnant.
 For women over 35, it’s recommended to seek medical advice after 6 months of actively trying.
-There are so many variables when it comes to fertility – lifestyle, medical history, age – so get personalized guidance from your doctor.
+There are so many variables when it comes to fertility – lifestyle, medical history, age – so get personalised guidance from your doctor.

-Acknowledge The Emotions
+Acknowledge the Emotions

 You don’t have to put on a brave face or pretend to be thrilled for everyone else.
 Allow yourself to fully feel whatever comes up, whether that’s jealousy, sadness or anger.
 Trying to conceive is challenging, and your feelings are valid.
 Suppressing natural emotions only leads to more inner turmoil.